Clarity logoClarity logoClarity

 GDP measures the total value of goods and services produced in a country.
 Here's how it's calculated, why it matters for investors, and its limitations.

 GDP is the number that defines whether an economy is growing or shrinking, and it shows up in financial headlines constantly.
 Yet most investors couldn't explain what GDP actually measures or why a strong GDP report can sometimes send stocks down.
-Here's a clear-eyed look at the most important number in economics; including its serious limitations.
+Here's a clear-eyed look at the main number in economics, including its serious limitations.

 Gross Domestic Product (GDP) is the total monetary value of all finished goods and services produced within a country's borders during a specific time period, usually a quarter or a year.
 It's the broadest measure of a nation's economic output and the standard way to compare the size of different economies.